 We also provide days out for our patients under the age of 13.
 Previously, we’ve hired out cinema rooms and taken them to adventure playgrounds.

 In 2013, we opened the Candlelighters Pavilion, which is located in the outside space on Ward 31.
 This is a space for children and families to use to get away from the clinical setting of the hospital yet still be within reach of expert medical care.
 The Pavilion was a landmark investment for the charity and offers a sanctuary for families to relax, watch a movie and play games.
-Our coffee afternoons and other themed events organised by our Family Engagement Workers and funded by Candlelighters take place in here.
+Our coffee afternoons and other themed events organised by our Family Support Workers and funded by Candlelighters take place here.